 All of the aforementioned actions are performed in the power zone and the physical movements are nearly identical.
 This cuts mental clutter.
 Rather than needing to learn three different methods to load, reload and clear stoppages, you can perform all of these with one basic set of motor skills.

-The millisecond the firing pin strikes the cartridge primer, the gun is on auto-pilot.
+Master the Trigger The millisecond the firing pin strikes the cartridge primer, the gun is on auto-pilot.
 The entire cycle of operation is set in motion and is completed a fraction of a second later.
 All you need to do is depress the trigger far enough to cause ignition.
 It sounds pretty simple, right?

 This is both simple and complex at the same time.
 In order to consistently strike your target, you need to hold the pistol as still as humanly possible.
 However, to make the pistol fire you must apply muscle pressure to the gun at the trigger.
 You're putting pressure or movement on the firearm while at the same time attempting to hold it steady.
 This is why mastering the trigger is so critical.